-Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
+Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse, neglect and exploitation in this group of children.
 These can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for children with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges.
-The school SENDCo provides regular training for all staff regarding pupil voice and the importance of hearing the child.
-Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.
+- ✓ Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - ✓ Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for children with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - ✓ Communication barriers and difficulties in managing or reporting these challenges.
+The school SENDCo provides regular training for all staff regarding pupil voice and the importance of hearing the child. - ✓ Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.

 Our school work closely with the school's Inclusion Consultant, Educational Psychology, Early Years Team, Speech and Language, Occupational Therapy, Autism Complex Team and Service Managers.
-We work with Sefton's Information, Advice and Support Service (SENDIASS.) who can be contacted on 0151 934 3334.
+We work with Sefton's Barnardo's Information, Advice and Support Service (SENDIASS.) who can be contacted Telephone on 0333 323 8003 Email sefton.sendiass@barnardos.org.uk.
 This policy is to be read in line with the school's SEND Policy, Care and Control Policy, Children with Health Needs Policy, Accessibility and Disability Policy, Supporting Pupils with Medical Conditions Policy.

-10.6 CONTEXTUAL SAFEGUARDING - (EXTRA FAMILIAL HARM)
+10.6 HARM OUTSIDE THE HOME - (HOTH/EXTRA FAMILIAL HARM)

 We recognise safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school including online.
 All staff, especially the DSL (or deputy), should be considering the context within which such incidents and/or behaviours occur.
 Assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 It is important that staff provide as much information as possible as part of the referral process.
-Additional information regarding contextual safeguarding can be found here: https://contextualsafeguarding.org.uk/assets/documents/Contextual-Safeguarding-Briefing.pdf